google/mesop/docs/components/autocomplete.md

 This components only renders text labels and values.

-The autocomplete filters by case-insensitively matching substrings against any position of the option value.
+The autocomplete filters by case-insensitively matching substrings of the option label.

+Currently, there is no on blur event with this component since the blur event does not get the selected value on the first blur.
+Due to this ambiguous behavior, the blur event has been left out.

 ## Examples